RafaRpso/RafaRpso/README.md

 ## About me
 Hi!
 My name's Rafael <br>
-Gamedev in <a href="https://faceleste.itch.io/"> Faceleste </a>, working on NMA++

 I'm a Brazilian Computer Science student currently learning Golang.
 I also know Java, JavaScript/TypeScript, PHP, Python, and Bash.
 My current interests include AI, and I'm improving my math knowledge to start working on models.

-In my free time, I enjoy playing chess, shogi, and programming.
+In my free time, I enjoy playing chess, studying stem, and creating games, which you can find at <a href="https://faceleste.itch.io/">Faceleste</a>.
 I also love literature.

 ### Find me here!
 </div>